-It is now 10 years since Henry Chesbrough published his groundbreaking book on the “new imperative for creating and profiting from technology”.
+It is now more than a decade since Henry Chesbrough published his groundbreaking book on the “new imperative for creating and profiting from technology”.
 A lot of insight has been generated since then about how firms could win the innovation race by leveraging the expertise of a connected world with exponentially growing and globally distributed knowledge.

 Probably the largest part of material in this context addresses the question how consumers could be integrated into the innovation process: